 This disorder may be missed in older people because certain symptoms, such as fatigue or pain, are considered part of aging or because worry about symptoms is considered understandable in older people, who usually have several medical problems and take many drugs.

 Even when people have a good relationship with their primary care doctor, they are often referred to a psychiatrist.
-Psychotherapy, particularly cognitive-behavioral therapy, is the most effective treatment.
-Depression, if present, is treated.
+Psychotherapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
+As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
+Most treatment... read more , particularly cognitive-behavioral therapy, is the most effective treatment.

-People with this disorder benefit from having a supportive, trustful relationship with a doctor.
+People with somatic symptom disorder benefit from having a supportive, trustful relationship with a doctor.
 The doctor can coordinate their health care, offer treatments to relieve symptoms, see them regularly, and protect them from unnecessary tests and treatments.
-However, the doctor must remain alert to the possibility that these people may develop a physical disorder that requires evaluation and treatment.
+However, the doctor must remain alert to the possibility that these people may develop a new, separate physical disorder that requires evaluation and treatment.

 Drugs Mentioned In This Article